Symbol based Convergence Analysis in Block Multigrid Methods with Applications for Stokes Problems: Numerical Examples

-In many works \cite{MR3564863,MR3543002, MR2220678, MR3689933} problems with such saddle-point structure have been treated, exploiting particular preconditioned iterative strategies.
-In particular, a common choice is that of constructing preconditioning for two-by-two block systems involving the Schur complement, whose computation requires the solution of the linear system with coefficient matrix the positive definite part ${\tilde{A}}$ of ${\mathcal{A}}_N$.
+In many works \cite{MR3564863,MR3543002, MR2220678, MR3689933, MR2155549} problems with such saddle-point structure have been treated, exploiting particular preconditioned iterative strategies.
+In particular, a common choice is that of constructing preconditioning for two-by-two block systems involving the Schur complement, whose computation requires the solution of the linear system with coefficient matrix the positive definite part ${\tilde{A}}$ of ${\mathcal{A}}$.
 Then, the theoretical findings of Subsection \ref{ssec:A} on $\tilde{A}$ and on the grid transfer operator $P_{\tilde{A}\{\ell\}}$ can be exploited also for strategies different from the proposed ones.
 Moreover, Subsection \ref{ssec:A} suggests valid tools that can be used for constructing grid transfer operators, since it shows how to proceed for verifying the conditions which lead to convergence and optimality.
 Furthermore, another approach to solve saddle-point problem of the form (\ref{eq:saddle_notay}) consists of multigrid methods in which the smoother takes into account a special coupling, represented by the off-diagonal blocks in \eqref{eq:saddle_notay}.
 Then, as a last test we compare our results with the standard Vanka smoother \cite{MR848451}.
 The analysis of block smoothers like the one mentioned can be found in \cite{MR3795547,MR2840198,MR3488076}.
-In Table \ref{tab:V_Vanka_Jac} we compare the iterations of the V-cycle method using the two different smoothers: column I shows the iterations for the system $\mathcal{A}_N$ considering 2 pre/post smooting steps of Vanka method.
-The iterations of the second column are related to the V-cycle method applied to system $\mathcal{LAU}$, whose efficiency has been already discussed.
-Even if the Vanka smoother performs well in combination with the linear interpolation projecting strategy, we stress that the computational cost of a single Vanka-based MGM iteration is higher than the one of an iteration of our procedure.
+In Table \ref{tab:V_Vanka_Jac} we compare the iterations of the V-cycle method using the two different smoothers: on the left we show the iterations for the system $\mathcal{A}$ considering 2 pre/post smooting steps of Vanka method. {On the right we report the iterations related to the V-cycle method applied to system $\tilde{\mathcal{A}}=\mathcal{LAU}$, whose efficiency has been already discussed.
+Even if the Vanka smoother performs well in combination with the linear interpolation projecting strategy, we stress that the computational cost of a single Vanka-based MGM iteration is higher than the one of an iteration of our procedure, as shown by the computational times in Table \ref{tab:V_Vanka_Jac}.}